-That Scrutiny Committee note the Council's arrangements for emergency planning and the incidents for which an emergency response has been necessary during the last 12 months.
+It is recommended that Scrutiny Committee note the Council's arrangements for emergency planning and the incidents for which an emergency response has been necessary during the last 6 months.

 Reasons for recommendation

 Selby District Council is a category 1 responder for civil emergences and the report identifies its responsibilities in direct response to such emergencies.